 Brain and spinal cord function depends not only on neurons, but on glia.
 Glia are the non-neuronal elements of the central nervous system (CNS) and comprise approximately 90 percent of the cells within the CNS.

 The advent of high resolution in vivo imaging has revealed that glia are constantly active in the healthy CNS.
 Genetic, molecular and epidemiologic studies have also revealed the prominent and often causative roles these cells can play in the pathogenesis of many common neurodegenerative and neurodevelopmental disorders including:

 - Parkinson's disease

 Glial interactions with neurons also play critical roles in loss of function caused by spinal cord injury and traumatic brain injury.
 CGNI investigators are revealing routes and consequences of glial-neuronal interactions aimed at identifying risk factors as well as therapies for CNS disease and dysfunction.

 The Center for Glial-Neuronal Interactions hold regular meetings on the second Friday of each month from 3 to 5 p.m.
 Due to the extended campus closure of UC Riverside, monthly CGNI meetings will be held via Zoom.
-For more information, please contact firstname.lastname@example.org.
+For more information, please contact firstname.lastname@example.org

 Donate to Support CGNI Researchers

 We thank all past and current donors for their generous donations helping CGNI researchers pursue innovative collaborative and transdisciplinary research applied to problems of brain health and disease.
 Your donations will help us continue to do so in the future.